HMS Sepoy (1918): Construction and career

+Sepoy formed part of a flotilla under the command of Rear Admiral Sir Walter Cowan, who had returned to Copenhagen with fresh crews after 19 February 1919.
+Cowan took Sepoy, along with sister ship Seafire and light cruiser Caledon, first, to Tallinn, and then to Libau.
+News was received at Libau on 25 April that the Red Fleet, ships of the nascent Soviet Navy, had put to sea, and Sepoy sailed with Caledon, acting as flagship, and Seafire, "within the hour's notice at which the British ships normally kept steam.
+And as they headed north at high speed, the flagship's wireless sent out an urgent call for the Cleopatra and the destroyers which had recently been detached to Copenhagen, to join their Admiral with all dispatch."
+Sepoy remained in theatre for some time, until Curacoa struck a mine on 14 May whilst operating in the Baltic.
+The damaged ship was escorted back to England by Seafire and Sepoy, arriving there on 21 May.

+On 3 December, Sepoy was recommissioned in the Reserve Fleet at Chatham, joining the Sixth Destroyer Flotilla of the Mediterranean Fleet.
+In May 1920, Sepoy was on station at İzmit on the Sea of Marmara, as the Turkish War of Independence continued.
+On 2 December 1922, the destroyer was based in Gibraltar but 10 days later departed Malta for Constantinople with sister ship Tourmaline in response to the Chanak crisis.
+The vessel returned to Gibraltar on 23 February.

-On 7 January 1927, Sepoy was recommissioned at Nore to join the Eighth Destroyer Flotilla at the Royal Naval base Tamar at Hong Kong.
+On 7 January 1927, Sepoy was recommissioned at the Nore to join the Eighth Destroyer Flotilla at the Royal Naval base Tamar at Hong Kong.
 The vessel arrived on 1 October 1929.
 On 8 April the following year, the destroyer departed for exercises but, on the following day, one of the depth charges carried aft exploded.
 Three sailors died instantly and another two were lost overboard.
-The destroyer was damaged but reached the shore safely.
-Another sailer later died in hospital.
+The destroyer was damaged but returned to port without needing assistance.
+Another sailor later died in hospital.
 Thirteen days later, the London Naval Treaty was signed, which limited total destroyer tonnage in the Royal Navy.
 The Admiralty was looking to introduce more modern destroyers and so needed to scrap some of the older vessels.
 Sepoy was one of those chosen for retirement.
 The ship returned to the United Kingdom and, on 2 July 1932, was sold to Cashmore to be broken up at Newport, Wales.